percyBidd/wifi-connect-headless-rpi/README.md

 ### 2. Connect: User Connects Phone to Device Access Point

 Connect to the opened access point on the device from your mobile phone or laptop.
-The access point SSID is, by default, `PFC_EDU-<name>` where "name" is something random like "shy-lake" or "green-frog".
+The access point SSID is, by default, `Wifi-Connect-Rpi`.

 ### 3. Portal: Phone Shows Captive Portal to User